scRaul/Connect/README.md

 ## Description
 Terminal Game Based off tic tac toe and connect four.

-User enters # of players
-# of bots
-diminsion of grid
+User enters # of players and # of bots diminsion of grid
 # of cells to connect inorder to win